Backlash to Policy Decisions. How Citizens React to Immigrants’ Rights to Demonstrate

 Date Written: January 26, 2017

-This study argues that democratic states face a dilemma in the regulation of Muslim integration because they have to take into account citizens' reactions.
-Focusing on one particular aspect of Muslim integration - how authorities deal with this group's political right to demonstrate - we provide evidence from a survey experiment and show that citizens react negatively to liberal policy approaches.
-We further show that disagreement with elite decision is a source of citizens' resentment toward Muslim immigrants and leads to a polarization among the public.
-This notion of opinion backlash to liberal policy adds a new perspective to the literature on immigration attitudes which has either assumed a congruence between public opinion and policy regimes or ignored political sources of anti-immigrant sentiment altogether.
-By exploring the unintended consequences of liberal policy we provide an alternative view and demonstrate the inherent democratic dilemma of balancing citizen opinion and minority rights.
+Focusing on one specific aspect of immigrant political integration - how authorities deal with their political right to demonstrate - we show in a large-scale survey experiment that liberal policy decisions per-mitting demonstrations lead to a polarization in attitudes: Citizens who agree with a permission become more sympathetic, while those in favor of banning become more critical of immigrants.
+This notion of opinion backlash to policy decisions adds a new perspective to the literature on immigration attitudes which has either assumed a congruence between public opinion and policy or ignored political sources of anti-immigrant sentiment altogether.
+By exploring the unintended consequences of policy decisions, we provide an alternative view and demonstrate the inherent dilemma of balancing citizen opinion and minority rights.

 Keywords: Opinion Backlash; Immigration Attitudes; Muslim Immigration; Policy Effects; Survey Experiment